julianariasquijano/Kube-Install-Hard-Way/README.md

 # Kube-Install-Hard-Way
 Kubernetes Installation script based on the manual hard way

-Based on https://github.com/mmumshad/kubernetes-the-hard-way/ which is a for of https://github.com/kelseyhightower/kubernetes-the-hard-way
+Based on https://github.com/mmumshad/kubernetes-the-hard-way/ which is a fork of https://github.com/kelseyhightower/kubernetes-the-hard-way

 Just set the initial env vars at the bigining of the script, save it and run it.